kolibril13/plywood-gallery/README.md

 * When you want one line of your Jupyter cell to be executed, but not to be added to the gallery, simply add the comment `#NOT` at the end of this code line.

-# VS Code Plugin
+# VS Code Extension
 Coming soon:
-Display your plywood galleries in the VS Code side panel with the VS Code extension.
+Display your plywood galleries in the VS Code side panel with the extension [Plywood-Gallery-For-VSCode](https://github.com/kolibril13/plywood-gallery/).
 As soon as one gallery entry is clicked, the code is automatically copied to the last current cursor position in a VS Code opened python script or VS Code Jupyter notebook cell.
 *Add Screen recording Here*